joelparkerhenderson/open-source-project-flavors/README.md

 # Open source project flavors

-I love open source.
-This writeup shares perspectives on different kinds of open source project flavors i.e. broad categories of kinds of projects.
+I love open source and work with many open source projects and developers.
+What I've experienced is different kinds of open source projects that tend to cluster into some broad kinds of categories that I nickname "project flavors".

+Constructive feedback welcome.

 ## Diamond Project

-**Examples:** sixarm_ruby_unaccent gem (by me), Rust pulldown_cmark. (can you suggest more?)

-**Broadly:** A "diamond project" is our nickname for this project flavor: a solo developer starts a project, leads it, completes it, and does it so well that the project is effectively perfect-- like a diamond in the rough.
+**Broadly:** A solo developer starts a project, leads it, completes it, and does it so well that the project is effectively perfect-- like a diamond in the rough.
 The developer correctly thinks of the project as complete, and moves on to other interests.

+**Examples:** sixarm_ruby_unaccent gem (my project), Rust pulldown_cmark (a project where I've recently done a pull request). (can you suggest more?)

 **Typical Pros:** A diamond project works really well.